m4ttsch/omscs-notes-notes/computer-networks/naming-addressing-forwarding.md

 A significant contributor to this growth was a practice called **multihoming**.
 Multihoming can make it difficult for upstream providers to aggregate prefixes together, often requiring an upstream provider to store multiple IP prefixes for a single autonomous system.

 ## Multihoming Frustrates Aggregation
-Let’s consider that following example.
+Let's consider that following example.

 ![](https://assets.omscs.io/7696495C-B3D4-41AE-8D93-91F8597B94F1.png)

 AS 30308 might receive an allocation - say `12.20.249.0/24` from one of its providers.
-Let’s suppose that it receives this allocation from AT&T, which owns `12.0.0.0/8`.
+Let's suppose that it receives this allocation from AT&T, which owns `12.0.0.0/8`.

-Let’s suppose that AS 30308 wants to be reachable both by AT&T and Verizon.
+Let's suppose that AS 30308 wants to be reachable both by AT&T and Verizon.
 That is, AS 30308 wants to be multi-homed.
 To do this, AS 30308 needs to advertise its prefix via both AT&T and Verizon.

 The problem occurs when AT&T and Verizon want to advertise that prefix to the rest of the Internet.

-AT&T can’t aggregate this `/24` prefix into `12.0.0.0/8`, because then Verizon would be advertising the longer `12.20.249.0/24`.
+AT&T can't aggregate this `/24` prefix into `12.0.0.0/8`, because then Verizon would be advertising the longer `12.20.249.0/24`.
 This would mean that all traffic for AS 30308 would be routed through Verizon.

 As a result, AT&T and Verizon must both advertise the `/24` to the rest of the Internet.